 touching wood 2021

-Touching Wood presents 'frottage' as an important drawing process that converts the tactile surface textures of trees into visible artefacts on paper.
-As the surface is conveyed, something intimate happens between the maker and the tree.
+Touching Wood presents a series of drawing-paintings that transform tactile surface textures into visible artefacts on paper.
+The 'frottage' drawing process involves an intimate exchange that occurs between the maker and the surface.

 Touching Wood is a series of drawing-paintings made with a combination of acrylic paint, graphite, wax or conte crayon on handmade paper decoupaged onto cradled panels (400x300mm).